 2) eating and drinking, except in designated areas;

-3) drinking alcohol, except in designated areas;
+3) consumption of alcoholic products, except in designated areas;

 4) smoking tobacco or electronic cigarettes;

-5) running and sliding on floors, and sloping and steep surfaces;
+5) running and sliding on floors and sloping and steep surfaces;

 8) throwing objects of any kind;